Arizona

 — Shelly Morgan, Coral and Co.

-Holiday Inn Savannah Historic District
+Holiday Inn Savannah Historic District, an IHG Hotel

 Savannah